Héctor Villalba

-Héctor Daniel "Tito" Villalba (born 26 July 1994) is a professional footballer who plays as a winger for Primera División team Club Libertad.
+Héctor Daniel "Tito" Villalba (born 26 July 1994) is a professional footballer who plays as a winger for Uruguayan Primera División team Peñarol.
 Born in Argentina, he represents Paraguay internationally.

 Club career

 Villalba was born on 26 July 1994 and lived almost to maturity in the Villa 1–11–14.
 He arrived in San Lorenzo when he was 10, and was chosen after a test in which 500 boys were selected to start a path to professionalism.
 He confessed to being a fan of San Lorenzo, and went through all the lower levels at the club.

 On 18 August 2012, he made his debut in the Primera Division Argentina, against Estudiantes de La Plata, when he entered in the 37th minute of the second half replacing Luis Aguiar, with Ricardo Caruso Lombardi as team manager.

 On 22 July 2016, Villaba signed as a young Designated Player with Major League Soccer side Atlanta United.
 He joined Liga MX side Tijuana on loan on 28 July 2016, but struggled to make many appearances for the club due to injury.

-On 31 January 2020, Villaba was transferred to Paraguayan Primera División side Club Libertad for an undisclosed fee.
+On 31 January 2020, Villaba was transferred to Paraguayan Primera División side Club Libertad for 4 million USD.

+On 30 January 2025, Villalba was sold to Uruguayan Primera División side Peñarol for approximately 1.8 million USD.

 International career

-Despite being born in Argentina, Héctor is also eligible to represent Paraguay because his father was born there.
-On 5 September 2018 Villalba made the one-time switch to Paraguay in hopes of making the squad for the 2019 Copa América and the 2022 FIFA World Cup.
+Born in Argentina, Héctor is also eligible to represent the Paraguay national team because his father was born there.
+On 5 September 2018, he made the one-time switch to Paraguay in hopes of making the squad for the 2019 Copa América and the 2022 FIFA World Cup.

-On 25 September 2018 Villalba was called up to Paraguay along with fellow club teammate Miguel Almirón for a national team camp despite not scheduling any friendlies.
+On 25 September 2018, Villalba was called up to Paraguay along with fellow club teammate Miguel Almirón for a national team camp despite not scheduling any friendlies.
 He made his competitive debut with Paraguay on 20 November as a substitute in the second half of the friendly match against South Africa.